NEUROPSYCHOLOGY/COGNITIVE ASSESSMENTS

 WHAT IS A NEUROPSYCHOLOGY ASSESSMENT?

-WHO SHOULD GET A NEUROCOGNITIVE ASSESSMENT?
+WHO SHOULD GET A NEUROPSYCHOLOGY ASSESSMENT?

 A comprehensive assessment can assist with diagnosing (or ruling out):